Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Introduction

-While the previously \new{mentioned}\del{cited} papers analyze the algorithms on strongly convex and convex functions, we consider here the class of \emph{scaling-invariant functions}, natural in the context of \emph{comparison-based} algorithms. \todo{check what we keep for accepted version.} \newforhide{\new{We call a function $f$}\del{A function $f$ is}} \hide{We consider the class of scaling-invariant functions where we define a functions $f$ as} scaling-invariant with respect to $\xstar$ if for all $\scaleSI > 0$, $\x,\y \in \R^{n}$
+While the previously mentioned papers analyze the algorithms on strongly convex and convex functions, we consider here the class of \emph{scaling-invariant functions}, natural in the context of \emph{comparison-based} algorithms.
+We call a function $f$ scaling-invariant with respect to $\xstar$ if for all $\scaleSI > 0$, $\x,\y \in \R^{n}$

-This class includes \new{all norms and all} functions that are the composition of norm functions by increasing transformations--having hence convex sublevel sets--but also non quasi-convex functions, \new{i.e., functions with non-convex sublevel sets}.
-Non-constant scaling-invariant functions do not admit strict local optima nor plateau\new{s} and are thus essentially unimodal.\niko{More strongly: each one-D subspace that includes \xstar\ defines a unimodal function. }
+This class includes all norms and all functions that are the composition of norm functions by increasing transformations--having hence convex sublevel sets--but also non quasi-convex functions, i.e., functions with non-convex sublevel sets.
+Non-constant scaling-invariant functions admit neither strict local optima besides $\xstar$ nor plateaus.

-We prove that if a \acprs\ is scale-invariant (informally has no intrinsic notion of scale), then, on a scaling-invariant function (where without loss of generality $\xstar=0$), the normalised process $\Xt/\st$ is an homogeneous Markov chain.
+We prove that if a \acprs\ is scale-invariant, then, on a scaling-invariant function, the normalised process $(\Xt - \xstar)/\st$ is a homogeneous Markov chain.
 In addition, stability properties of this Markov chain imply asymptotic linear convergence of the original algorithm independently of the starting point.
-We then formulate different \emph{sufficient conditions} expressed as stability conditions on $\Xt/\st$, inducing \emph{global} linear convergence almost surely and in expectation.
-We also formulate conditions for proving that the empirical estimate of the convergence rate converges geometrically to the theoretical one.
+We then formulate different \emph{sufficient conditions}--expressed as stability conditions on $(\Xt - \xstar)/\st$--that induce \emph{global} linear convergence almost surely and of the expected log-progress.
+We also formulate conditions for proving that the empirical estimate of the convergence rate converges geometrically to the theoretical one from which we can deduce non-asymptotic bounds.
 We hence define a general methodology to prove linear convergence of \acprs\ algorithms.
 Our methodology generalizes previous works, restricted to a specific \acprs\ on the sphere function \cite{Bienvenue:2003,TCSAnne04}, to a broader class of algorithms and a much broader class of functions.
 In a companion manuscript, the methodology has been applied to another \cprs algorithm \cite{companion-oneplusone}.